 As you get older, everyday tasks can become more difficult.
 Even though you need help, you may still want to live at home.
 Asking for help doesn’t mean losing your independence or moving out of home.

-The Commonwealth Home Support Programme (CHSP) helps senior Australians access entry-level support services to live independently and safely at home.
+The Commonwealth Home Support Programme (CHSP) helps older Australians access entry-level support services to live independently and safely at home.

 CHSP works with you to maintain your independence rather than doing things for you.